Application process for our campuses in the UK

 ISSOS will confirm our designated airports and the times that our transfer service will be available on opening and closing days.
 If the student arrives outside these stated timeframes or to another airport, we will arrange a private transfer for that student, however, it will be at an additional cost.
 The cost of the transfer will be confirmed at the time of submitting travel arrangements, and ISSOS will require the transfer cost to be paid in full before the transfer booking will be confirmed.
 If there are changes to a student’s travel plans that are outwith our control and a student’s flight is cancelled or delayed or they miss their private transfer, a new transfer will be arranged but there may be an additional cost which is payable by the parent/guardian.

 We reserve the right to dismiss any student found in breach of the Rules and Regulations of ISSOS.
-Should a student violate any of these rules, ISSOS has the right to dismiss or exclude the student from the program and, in extreme cases, repatriate that student at the student’s own expense, in any case, without refund of the program fee.
-All additional associated costs with dismissal from the program will be the responsibility of the guardian.
+Should a student violate any of these rules, ISSOS has the right to dismiss or exclude the student from the programme and, in extreme cases, repatriate that student at the student’s own expense, in any case, without refund of the programme fee.
+All additional associated costs with dismissal from the programme will be the responsibility of the guardian.

 BREAKING THE LAW

 All students of ISSOS are expected to obey the law.
 If any student breaks the law or is suspected of doing so, they shall be disciplined accordingly.
 This can include but is not limited to contacting the police or appropriate authority out with ISSOS and/or being repatriated immediately, without refund.

 ISSOS has a zero tolerance policy with regards to the use of alcohol or drugs.
 The use, possession or purchase of any quantity of alcohol or drugs is strictly forbidden for all